-2.4 If the Escrow Agent receives, at any time, a notification from Alcatel in the form of Exhibit B2 hereto (such notification to be sent simultaneously by Alcatel to Globalstar and to the Escrow Agent by email) certifying that the Escrow Fund is sufficient, based upon the most recent Escrow Balance Report, to make the final payment or payments to Alcatel in the amount or amounts set forth in the notification and specifying (i) the amounts to be paid to the Alcatel Account and (ii) that Alcatel has elected to be paid all or part of its remaining payments by disbursement from the Escrow Fund, the Escrow Agent, on the date or dates to be specified in such notification but not earlier than the second Business Day following receipt by the Escrow Agent of such notification (provided that the notification had been received before 10 a.m. on its delivery date) by the Escrow Agent, shall disburse to Alcatel by payment or payments to the Alcatel Account cash from the Escrow Fund in the amounts to be specified in such notification (the "Final Alcatel Payment"); upon receipt of the Final Alcatel Payment, Alcatel shall have no further interest in the Escrow Fund.
-The Principals acknowledge and agree that the Escrow Agent shall have no duty to verify the content of such notification electing to be paid the Final Alcatel Payment and / or to verify that Globalstar had been made aware of the delivery of such notification to the Escrow Agent.
+2.4 If the Escrow Agent receives, at any time, a notification from Alcatel in the form of Exhibit B2 hereto (such notification to be sent simultaneously by Alcatel to Globalstar and to the Escrow Agent by email) certifying that the Escrow Fund is sufficient, based upon the most recent Escrow Balance Report, to make the final payment or payments to Alcatel in the amount or amounts set forth in the notification and specifying (i) the amounts to be paid to the Alcatel Account and (ii) that Alcatel has elected to be paid all or part of its remaining payments by disbursement from the Escrow Fund, the Escrow Agent of such notification (provided that the notification had been received before 10 a.m. on its delivery date) by the Escrow Agent, shall disburse to Alcatel by payment or payments to the Alcatel Account cash from the Escrow Fund in the amounts to be specified in such notification (the "Final Alcatel Payment"); upon receipt of the Final Alcatel Payment, Alcatel shall have no further interest in the Escrow Fund.
+The Principals acknowledge and agree that the Escrow Agent shall have no duty to verify the content of such notification to the Escrow Agent.
 The Principals further agree that disputes which may arise between them regarding the validity of such Final Alcatel Payment shall be resolved as a dispute or disagreement under the Contract, pursuant to the provisions of Article 23 of the Contract.